Mphoola/e-mphuzitsi-lms/db.md

 # 📚 E-Learning Platform Database Design (Secondary School LMS)

-This document describes the database structure for the platform.
+This document describes the database structure for the E-Empuzitsi Learning Management System platform for Malawi Secondary Schools.

 ---